 Q7.
 What type of training do Osteopaths have?

-Osteopathy is of a four year full-time course at The British School of Osteopaths (University College of Osteopathy).
+Osteopathy is a four year full-time course.
 This includes human anatomy, physiology, pathology and a variety of clinical skills to analyse and diagnose your problem.

 Q8.
 How much does it cost?